davidski/tf-osha-challenge/README.md

 # OSHA-Challenge Terraform-based Infrastruscture

+> *DEPRECATED* This component has been merged into my primary mono-repo.

 Sets up a RedShift/ML environment for testing with the OSHA data challenge.

 The AWS environment includes: